info442-spr22/g-team/Specifications.md

 ## Problem
-The pandemic has had disproportionate effects on the job security of women in tech, and has significantly regressed progress in mental health.
-Now more than ever, women in tech are in need of mental health support.
+The pandemic has had disproportionate effects on the job security of women in tech, and now more than ever, women in tech are in need of mental health support.

 Mental health remains today as a leading concern in global well-being.
 As documented in the Sustainable Development Goals report, "suicide is among the leading causes of mortality among people aged 15 to 29..."
 (SDG, 2021).
 Over the course of the pandemic,